 When faced with dry, cracked skin, the most obvious remedy is to reach for a moisturizer.
 It makes perfect sense to replenish your skin with the moisture lost in the harsh winter weather conditions, but it’s important to make sure you are applying products that will help your skin rather than irritate it more.

 Many moisturizers contain added fragrance, which can dry and damage your skin even further.
 Look for fragrance-free moisturizers made from natural ingredients that will heal your skin rather than harm it.
 Skin that is cracking, peeling and scaly might require a denser treatment than one would get from a standard moisturizer.
 Mix a few drops of Argan oil into a thick moisturizing cream (typically comes in a jar rather than a tube or pump) to promote healthy collagen and boost antioxidants.
-To integrate anti-aging into your winter skin care routine, look for moisturizers with elasticity boosting ingredients such as retinol, peptides and hyaluronic acid.
+Integrate anti-aging into your winter skin care routine.
+Look for moisturizers with elasticity boosting ingredients such as retinol, peptides and hyaluronic acid.

 Water & Tea

 As important as it is to hydrate from the outside, winter skin care starts with hydrating from the inside.
 Your skin is your largest organ, and the millions of cells that make it up need to stay hydrated in order to stay firm, strong and supple.
 When the extremely dry winter air strips the skin of its moisture, it becomes far more susceptible to sagging and wrinkling.

 This winter, make it a priority to get serious about your fluid intake.
 Aim for 8-10 glasses of water per day to rehydrate your skin cells and flush out any toxins that could be contributing to signs of aging.
 Your fluid intake could also be in the form of tea.
 In addition to warming you up, teas such as green tea and white tea have been shown to fight off cellular damage.
 Furthermore, and slow the breakdown of collagen.